alexyorke/Pedant/README.md

            ^
 ```

+**Pendant is in beta right now, so a ton of stuff is a bit broken.
+These will get fixed as development continues.**

 Pedant finds small errors that spell checkers, grammar checkers, and style correctors usually miss.
 For example, if I start a quote "like this, then forget to end it, continuing writing my readme, pedant will let me know.

 Sometimes, you might hit the spacebar  twice, making an ugly   double space.
 Or, when you hit. a period in the middle of a sentence, or a strange amount of periods the end.. or mix punctuation,..
 Pedant will let you know about that too.